bipashasen/bipashasen.github.io/_pages/about.md

 <span class="small_font">I am a MS by Research student at International Institute of Information Technology, Hyderabad (IIIT-H).
 I am advised by Professor <a target="_blank" href="https://faculty.iiit.ac.in/~jawahar/">C V Jawahar</a> and Professor <a target="_blank" href="https://vinaypn.github.io/">Vinay Namboodiri</a> at the Center for Visual Information Technology (CVIT) Lab.
 I am also advised by Professor <a target="_blank" href="https://www.iiit.ac.in/people/faculty/mkrishna/">K. Madhav Krishna</a> and Professor <a target="_blank" href="https://cs.brown.edu/people/ssrinath/">Srinath Sridhar</a> at the Robotics Research Center (RRC). </span>

-<span class="small_font">My primary research interest is computer vision to aid robotics applications.
-Specifically, I am interested in Implicit Neural Representations, 3D Computer Vision, and Neural Planners for Autonomous Machines. </span>

 <span class="small_font">Before IIIT-H, I was a Data Scientist at Microsoft Research & Development, Hyderabad.
 I led the recommendation and suggestion team for the world's biggest enterprise facing email client - Outlook.
 These features are used by more than 100 million users per month, my hunch is that you might have seen some of them! <img class="tiny-emoji" with="18px" src="images/grin.svg">
 </span>

 <span class="small_font">I am also a musician, I sing and play guitar.
 I have toured and performed at several places with my previous band, <a target="_blank" href="https://www.facebook.com/AndroMetaBand">Andrometa</a>.
 I also tried my hands out travel vlogging and YouTubing!
 My brother is a (really awesome) piano player and has taken over the channel now - find them <a target="_blank" href="https://www.youtube.com/channel/UCU1TMnEt0J1UJZfMW1Gixgg?view_as=subscriber" target="_blank">here!</a>.
 I also love traveling.</span>

+<span class="small_font"><b>Research Interest</b>: My primary research interest is computer vision to aid robotics applications.
+Specifically, I am interested in Implicit Neural Representations, 3D Computer Vision, and Neural Planners for Autonomous Machines. </span>

 <span class="small_font">In 2018, I travelled solo to 6 countries, 13 states and interviewed 128 independent musicians!</span>